Perdue says Ossoff 'can't stop lying' after Georgia Dem accuses him of profiting off coronavirus

 The DOJ probed whether an email to Perdue from the chief executive of Cardlytics, Scott Grimes, just days before the sale with a vague message warning of "upcoming changes" in the company were indicative of insider trading, but ultimately concluded that the email contained no meaningful nonpublic information and declined to pursue charges, closing the case this summer, according to reporting by the New York Times.

-Ossoff has seized on the issue to pit Perdue against constituents who were struggling under the financial and health perils posed by COVID-19 and paint the incumbent senator as a "crook" who continues "obstructing" financial relief to constituents throughout the pandemic.
+Ossoff has seized on the issue to pit Perdue against constituents who were struggling under the financial and health perils posed by COVID-19 and paint the incumbent senator as a "crook" who continues "obstructing" financial relief to constituents throughout the pandemic despite Ossoff himself disagreeing with several portions of the CARES Act.

 "Jon Ossoff just can't stop lying.
 After even The New York Times re-reported the exonerating facts that the bipartisan Senate Ethics Committee, the DOJ and the SEC each cleared David Perdue of any and all wrongdoing, Ossoff is still twisting the truth to further deceive Georgia voters," Perdue campaign communications director John Burke said in a statement to Fox News on Monday.